dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 when a team is under significant time constraints and they feel that they have to take shortcuts in order to accomplish their goals.

+---
+### Ensure that codebase health does not degrade

 The reviewer has responsibility over the code they are reviewing.
 They want to ensure that the codebase stays consistent, maintainable, and all of the other things.